40th Havana Jazz Festival "Jazz Plaza 2025"

 We now go to Punta Gorda neighbourhood to check in at your Luxury Casa Particular.
 Punta Gorda, the quarter of Cienfuegos one-time aristocratic families showcases the best privately-owned restaurants, villas and residences.

-Morning: after enjoying a complimentary buffet breakfast at our hotel this morning, we will embark on a day trip to one of Cuba’s more authentic destinations, Trinidad and the Sugar Mill Valley both declared as UNESCO World Heritage Site in 1988.
+Morning: after enjoying a complimentary breakfast at our private rental accommodation this morning, we will embark on a day trip to one of Cuba’s more authentic destinations, Trinidad and the Sugar Mill Valley both declared as UNESCO World Heritage Site in 1988.

 The 45 minute coastal road trip is as worthy as the destination itself.
 And we will enjoy the amazing natural scenery of the Escambray Mountains and the blue waters of the Caribbean Sea as we go.